 We will head down to the village after lunch.
 It usually gets windy in the afternoons.
 Your trek leader will remind you to pack layers of clothing and a windproof jacket.

 Our team will make your meals with superfoods as ingredients to recover from your daily hiking.
-It will also give you all the nourishment you need to get ready for the coming days’ higher altitudes.
+It will also give you all the nourishment you need to get ready for higher altitudes in the coming days.

 Pangboche is the last of the “Luxury lodge” for the next week.
 After that, you will stay in basic family-owned lodges until we return here on the way down—a 5-hour hike.

 We have a short trek to Dingboche (4,320m).
-Your guide will take you towards Nakardzong Ridge for acclimatization.
+After that, your guide will take you to Nakardzong Ridge for acclimatization.
 The previous day’s hike up to ADBC and above 4500 meters in the afternoon, plus our specially prepared meal with superfoods, should get you well acclimatized to this altitude and energized.
 Overnight lodge.
 3 to 4 hours walk.

-We have a short 20-minute uphill walk to a Stupa with stunning 360-degree views of Mount Makalu 8481 meters, Lhotse 8501, and other ‘smaller mountains (in Himalayan context).
-We have an undulating hike for two to two and a half hours with Mount Taboche 6542 meters and Cholatse 6440 meters on our left before crossing the Khumbu river to stop for lunch at Thuglha 4620 meters.
+We have a short 20-minute uphill walk to a Stupa with stunning 360-degree views of Mount Makalu 8481 meters, Lhotse 8501, and other ‘smaller mountains (in the Himalayan context).
+Then, we have an undulating hike for two to two and a half hours with Mount Taboche 6542 meters and Cholatse 6440 meters on our left before crossing the Khumbu river to stop for lunch at Thuglha 4620 meters.

 We have a steep climb of 45 minutes to the top of Thuglha, where there are numerous memorial “Chortens” in honour of those who perished on Mount Everest.
 The final stretch of a gentle uphill trek to Lobuche 4900 meters takes about 90 minutes.
 Overnight lodge.
-5-6 hours walking.
+5-6 hours we were walking.